Price | Amazon |

 Hardware

 The Kitsune is a lightweight mid-sized controller, and its thinness is reminiscent of a tablet device.
 As the Kitsune is licensed by Sony, it is expected to work on future PlayStation consoles as well, making it a worthwhile investment.
-Furthermore, SOCD cleaning makes it tournament-legal.
-The braided USB C-to-A cable is detachable, and its port can be locked.
+Also, SOCD cleaning makes it tournament legal.
+The braided USB C-to-A cable is detachable, and its port is lockable.

 Appearance